sajdoko/sjf-preemptive-simulator/readme.md

 # SJF Preemptive Scheduler Simulator

-This project is a simulation of the Shortest Job First (SJF) Preemptive scheduling algorithm.
-It allows you to add processes to a scheduler, and then simulate the execution of the processes using the SJF Preemptive algorithm.
+This project is a simulation of the Shortest Job First (SJF) preemptive or shortest-remaining-time-first scheduling algorithm.
+It allows you to add processes to a scheduler, and then simulate the execution of the processes using the Shortest Job First (SJF) algorithm.
 The scheduler prioritizes the execution of processes with the shortest burst time, and can interrupt a running process to give CPU time to another process with a shorter burst time.

 ## Features

 - Add new process with its ID, arrival time, and burst time
 - Run the scheduler and simulate the execution of the processes using the SJF Preemptive algorithm
-- Display the process list and the result of the scheduling
+- Display the process list and the result of the scheduling in the table

 ## Getting Started